crustio/crust-wiki/docs/claims.md

 1. Open [MyEtherWallet](https://www.myetherwallet.com/access-my-wallet):
     - Click 'MEW wallet'
-    - Connect the wallet which you **transfer ERC20 CRU**(The following process will use 'ImToken' as example)
+    - Connect the wallet which you **transfer ERC20 CRU**(The following process will use 'ImToken' and 'MetaMask' as example)

 **⚠️ Pay Attention, please ensure that the connected wallet address is same as the address where the transaction was successfully sent in [step 1](#1-send-erc20-claim-transaction)**(We need to sign the message with the private key of this address)